MicrosoftDocs/azure-devops-yaml-schema/task-reference/py-pi-publisher-v0.md

 <!-- :::editable-content name="helpMarkDown"::: -->
 Select the generic service endpoint where PyPI server details are present.

-*Note:* To configure a new generic service endpoint, under your VSTS project, go to Settings -> Services -> New Service Endpoint -> Generic.
+[!NOTE] To configure a new generic service endpoint, under your VSTS project, go to Settings -> Services -> New Service Endpoint -> Generic.

-Connection Name – Use a friendly connection name of your choice.</br>
+- Connection Name – Use a friendly connection name of your choice.
-Server URL – PyPI package server (for example: https://upload.pypi.org/legacy/).</br>
+- Server URL – PyPI package server (for example: https://upload.pypi.org/legacy/).
-User Name – PyPI registered username.</br>
+- User Name – PyPI registered username.
-Password – password for your PyPI account.
+- Password – password for your PyPI account.
 <!-- :::editable-content-end::: -->
 <br>